Joalor64GH/Joalor64-Engine/README.md

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Credits:
-* Shadow Mario - Coding
+* Shadow Mario - Main Programmer
-* RiverOaken - Arts and Animations
+* RiverOaken - Main Artist/Animator
+* Yoshubs - Aditional Programmer
-* bbpanzu - Assistant Coding
+* bbpanzu - Ex-Programmer

 ### Special Thanks
-* shubs - New Input System
 * SqirraRNG - Chart Editor's Sound Waveform base code
 * iFlicky - Delay/Combo Menu Song Composer + Dialogue Sounds
 * PolybiusProxy - .MP4 Loader Extension